Bethany Lily April Flaunts Curves In Teal Lace Teddy And Undone Jeans

 “You look amazing my gorgeous queen,” a fourth user declared, following their comment with a series of red-heart emoji.

-The stunner often uploads jaw-dropping content of herself to Instagram.
-On October 19, she shared images in which she rocked a scanty animal-print bikini that left little to the imagination.
+The stunner often uploads jaw-dropping content to Instagram.
+On October 19, she shared some images in which she rocked a scanty, animal-print bikini that left little to the imagination.
 That slideshow received more than 100,000 likes.